Registering a vessel

 The Continuous Synopsis Record (CSR) applies to passenger ships (carrying more than 12 passengers), cargo ships of 500 gross tonnages and up and mobile offshore drilling units.

-For assistance, or to find out the status of your application, view the contact information for the Vessel Registration Office.
+For help with vessel registration, or to find out the status of your application, contact the Vessel Registration Office.

 - Date modified: